 Another thing that may help you curb the kid’s addiction is the PUBG parental lock.
 Tencent, the PUBG battle game publisher, has recently started testing the feature.
 The parental lock was introduced as the response to major cyberbullying cases the PUBG was involved in.

 Many PUBG players were confirmed to be addicted to the game, and an 18-year old boy even committed suicide after his family members refused to buy him a new mobile phone to play PUBG Mobile on.

 This tragic incident made game developers take a step forward making their gaming experience safer.

 The PUBG parental lock requires parents of the minor users to unlock the game.
 Unlocking includes a verification process that confirms a young player is older 13.

 The company plans to test the new digital lock total of 12 cities.
-The digital lock will prevent underage users from exposing themselves to cyberbullying, violence and other threats of PUBG game.
+The digital lock will prevent underage users from exposing themselves to cyberbullying, violence, and other threats of the PUBG game.

 Help Your Child Control Gaming

 Although the parental lock is a good way to prevent underage users from playing, it is not a long-term solution.
 The right approach is to give your child freedom and time to quit gaming.
 With your constant support and patience, the child will be able to overcome video game addiction.